Modern smart home network powering local automations

 Why local-first matters (privacy + reliability)

-Local‑first isn’t about being extreme.
-It’s about reducing the number of failure points in the things you use every day and keeping sensitive household patterns from being needlessly transmitted or stored off‑site.
+Local-first is not about being extreme.
+It is about reducing the number of failure points in the things you use every day and keeping sensitive household patterns from being needlessly transmitted or stored off-site.

-When a vendor app changes, a server has an outage, or your ISP goes down, cloud‑dependent automations stop.
-Local rules keep working because they don’t need a round trip to the internet.
+When a vendor app changes, a server has an outage, or your ISP goes down, cloud-dependent automations stop.
+Local rules keep working because they do not need a round trip to the internet.

 • Privacy: fewer events and routines leave your home by default